ibm-cloud-docs/pattern-webapp-openshift-vpc/compute-design.md

   - 1 for Pre-Production Environment.
   - 1 for the Production environment.

-**Determine the workload resource requirements for your environments**
+<h3>Determine the workload resource requirements for your environments </h3>

 The following general resource consumption guidance for common microservice workloads can also be considered: